aallgeier/transfer-research/README.md

 ## Code from transfer learning research
 Description: We were interested in whether ResNet classifies a car damage location based on the actual damage location or the photo angle.
-For example, does the classifier know that there is a damage on the side of a car because it actually recognizes a damage there or because the photo simply shows the side of a car.
+For example, does the classifier know that there is a damage on the side of a car because it actually recognizes a damage there or because the photo simply shows the side of a car?

 ## Acknowledgements